metaleaterr/StaticSh0ck/README.md

 Some info about me;
 Hihihih!
 I'm Mou or Archer.
 I have no idea how to introduce myself, but I'll try my best.
 I'm an introvert; I don't talk much, and my English is very horrible, so my words often come off.
 I'm kinda awkward, so it would take me a while to interact with people. 🫠 Please be patient with me.
 I'm an artist.
 I sometimes post my artworks on social media.
 I love Green Lanterns and alien robots.
+My friends are very cool.
 Birthday is on the 23rd November ^_*

 extra?;
+Artist
 Puerto rico

-ADHD/Autism
+ADHD/Autism Lvl 3
+Dyslexia

 1. I am an insensitive person, so please be careful with what you say, like sarcastic/NSFW/any comments.
 I often struggle to tell if you are being serious or not.
 If you are not a friend of ours, please do not throw "key"/any self-harms or insults.
 I get triggered easily, and it hurts, and I would think you are being serious about it

-2. Respect my boundaries.
-I feel uncomfortable being shipped as some characters I am cosplaying, and please don't mention such things as Nightcrawler/Pietro MCU, Stucky, Destiel, or JayRoy when talking to me.
-I respect your ships, but it still makes us extremely uncomfortable unless you are a friend who really ships them.
-I don't mind it ^^.
+2. Please respect my boundaries

 3. I block freely if I find out that any of y'all have alternate accounts just to stalk or harass.
 (You know who I'm talking to. *looking at you, @ccherrypie*).

+4 .
+Please keep in mind that I have abandonment issues and others.
+I'm sorry if I become clingy.
+If you feel uncomfortable, please let me know.

  ___________________________________________________________________________

  ★ If I didn’t reply to any of your messages, it doesn't mean I’m trying to ignore you.
 There’s a chance I’m AFK, busy creating new ponies, or just bad at responding, and it takes me a while, who knows.
 Feel free to whisper, and I'll check and reply! ( ˃ ᵕ ˂ )